AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51735-order-item-status-incorrectly-set.md

     * Set the default source Qty to 10 and the new source Qty to 0.

 1. Add the product to the cart on the storefront.
-1. Observe the backorder warning on checkout indicating that the product is coming from the new source.
+1. Observe the backorder warning on checkout, indicating that the product is coming from a new source.
 1. Place the order.
 1. Open the order in Admin, and check the backorder status.